Skilled Memphis Motorcycle Attorneys Fighting for Riders

 Protecting the rights of injured riders in Memphis and Jackson since 1986

 Riding a motorcycle has many advantages.
 The costs are much less than other forms of transportation, and the rider experiences his surroundings more intimately.
-Also, riding a motorcycle has long been seen as a romantic version of the American values of independence and freedom.
+Also, riding a motorcycle has long been a romantic version of the American values of independence and freedom.

-Motorcycles are smaller and offer less protection than cars, so motorcyclists are exposed to more danger and more serious injuries.
+Motorcycles are smaller and offer far less protection than cars, so motorcyclists are exposed to more danger and more serious injuries.
 Federal studies suggest that deaths from motorcycle accidents are 35 times more likely than in car wrecks, based on an equal number of miles driven.
 Motorcyclists face these unique risks:

 - Cars are less likely to see them on the roadway.

 - Road hazards can have a greater impact on their vehicles.

 - There is nothing protective between the rider and the road.